deriv-com/intelligent-support-agent/README.md

 - **Secretary (MCP)**: Remembers conversation history
 - **Manager (LangChain)**: Coordinates everyone's efforts

-This analogy helps both developers and AI models understand how different components interact and their specific roles in the system.
+This analogy helps developers and AI models understand how different components interact and their specific roles in the system.

 ### AI Model Context Files